 The per capita income in Centerville in 2010 was $36,736, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $146,944 for a family of four.

 The people who call Centerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centerville residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Centerville include English, German, Danish, Irish, and European.
+Important ancestries of people in Centerville include English, German, Danish, European, and Irish.

 The most common language spoken in Centerville is English.
 Other important languages spoken here include Spanish and Chinese.